wenbozhu2011/color/README.md

 client prints each delivered reply and every retransmitted attempt.
 Despite the drops, the conversation advances in order and finishes with `hash mismatches=0`.

-Try more concurrency and out-of-order arrival:
+More concurrency and out-of-order arrivals:

 ```sh
 ./build/demo/src/color_client --url http://127.0.0.1:8080/color \